A drug offers hope amid spikes in coronavirus infections

 “It’s on almost every pharmacy shelf in every hospital, it’s available throughout the world, and it’s very cheap,” said Peter Horby of Oxford University, one of the leaders of the trial that randomly assigned 2,104 patients to get the drug and compared them with 4,321 patients getting only usual care.

-Since the virus first emerged in China late last year and spread around the globe, there have been more than 8 million confirmed cases and more than 435,000 deaths.
+Since the virus emerged in China late last year and spread worldwide, there have been more than 8 million confirmed cases and over 441,000 deaths.

-The U.S. death toll has reached 116,526, according to Johns Hopkins University.
-That surpasses the number of Americans who died in World War I, when 116,516 were killed — although both death tolls are far from precise.
-The United States has more confirmed cases and deaths from COVID-19 than any country in the world.
+The U.S. death toll has exceeded 116,900, according to Johns Hopkins University.
+That surpasses the number of Americans who died in World War I, when 116,516 were killed — although both tolls are far from precise.

+The U.S. has the most confirmed infections and deaths from COVID-19 in the world, and as parts of the economy have reopened in recent weeks, cases have surged in places like Texas, Arizona and Florida, where the virus has sidelined some members of a U.S. team that tracks hurricanes.

-For most people, the virus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
+For most people, the virus causes mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia and death.
-The vast majority of people recover but the more difficult cases last for weeks and sometimes take a bad turn even after symptoms seem to ease.

 Countries that appeared to have largely contained the virus are seeing new outbreaks.

-In China, authorities on Tuesday locked down a third neighborhood in Beijing to contain an outbreak that has infected more than 100 people.
-Most of the cases have been linked to the capital’s Xinfadi wholesale food market, and people lined up for massive testing of anyone who had visited it in the past two weeks or come in contact with them.
-About 9,000 workers at the market were tested already.
+In China, authorities have taken drastic action to contain an outbreak in Beijing that has infected more than 135 people.
+Most of the cases have been linked to the capital’s Xinfadi wholesale food market, with several neighborhoods near it and another market locked down and thousands ordered to be tested.
+The city also has suspended sports games, closed entertainment venues and cut back domestic flights, among other measures.

-New Zealand, which hadn’t seen a new case in three weeks, was investigating a case in which two women who flew in from London to see a dying parent were allowed to leave quarantine and drive halfway across the country before they were tested and found to be positive.
+New Zealand, which hadn’t seen a new case in three weeks, was investigating after two women who flew in from London to see a dying parent were allowed to leave quarantine and drive halfway across the country before they were tested and found to be positive.

-Canada and the U..S agreed to extend to July 21 an agreement to keep their border closed to nonessential travel.
-The restrictions were announced in March and have been extended repeatedly, with many Canadians fearing cases arriving from the U.S.
+Canada and the U.S. will extend to July 21 an agreement to keep their border closed to nonessential travel, with many Canadians fearing cases arriving from the U.S.

 “This is a decision that will protect people on both sides of the border as we continue to fight COVID-19,” Canadian Prime Minister Justin Trudeau said.

-The U.S. car industry was among the first to reopen following a lockdown in mid-March.
-Yet almost immediately after reopening factories and restarting production on a limited basis, the virus began to spread again — even with significant safety precautions in place.
-Similar spikes have been seen after the reopening of hair salons, day-care centers and bars and restaurants.
+The U.S. car industry was among the first to reopen, yet the virus began to spread again almost immediately — even with significant safety precautions in factories.
+Similar spikes have been seen after hair salons, day care centers and restaurants reopened.

-Hula Hut, a large Tex-Mex restaurant in Austin, Texas, that was closed for weeks this spring, reopened earlier this month but had to shut down again for six days after two employees tested positive for COVID-19 in quick succession.
+Hula Hut, a large Tex-Mex restaurant in Austin, Texas, reopened in May but had to shut down again this month for six days after two employees tested positive for COVID-19 in quick succession.

-“It’s difficult navigating the guidelines — the city, the state, the CDC all have them — but I think we did the right thing,” said Elias Chocalas, the restaurant’s general manager.

-Texas doesn’t require restaurants to close after a positive test, but Chocalas said the temporary shutdown allowed Hula Hut to be sanitized multiple times and gave his employees time to get tested and learn their results.
+Texas doesn’t require restaurants to close after a positive test, but general manager Elias Chocalas said it gave time to sanitize Hula Hut repeatedly and get his employees tested.

 “We follow all the steps and then to see that someone has gotten it is just disheartening,” Chocalas said.
 “It just brought the realization that this is going to happen regardless of how safe we are.”

-Florida’s confirmed cases rose sharply again Tuesday, weeks after the state began reopening its economy, setting a daily record with almost 2,800 new cases reported.
+Florida’s confirmed cases also set a daily record, at almost 2,800.
+With hurricane season underway, the virus has spread to the team that operates the nation’s hurricane hunter planes.
+Five employees at the team’s Lakeland, Florida, base tested positive last week, forcing others into quarantine, National Oceanic and Atmospheric Administration officials said.

+New cases in Arizona hit an alarming daily high of nearly 2,400 — almost double the previous record, health officials said.
+The state also reported 25 additional deaths, while hospital intensive care units were hovering around 80% capacity.

-The number of infected patients in Tennessee hospitals has reached its highest level at more than 400, Vanderbilt University researchers reported.
-The surge in new cases and hospitalizations have led Memphis and Nashville to delay plans to reopen more businesses and increase capacities for restaurants and retail stores.
+In Tennessee, the number of infected patients in hospitals has reached its highest level, at more than 400, Vanderbilt University researchers said.
+A surge in new cases and hospitalizations has led Memphis and Nashville to delay plans to reopen more businesses and increase capacities for restaurants and retail stores.

-Nevada reported 379 new cases statewide, its single largest daily increase since May 22.
-State health officials said the increase can be partially attributed to delayed reporting from the weekend but is also part of an upward trend of new cases in the last three weeks.
-Nevada’s casinos reopened almost two weeks ago after being closed for 11 weeks.
+Nevada, where casinos reopened almost two weeks ago, has reported 379 new cases, its largest daily increase since May 22.
+Health officials said it can be partially attributed to delayed reporting but is also part of an upward trend in the last three weeks.

 Elsewhere around the world:

-— New, record-high infections were registered in South Africa over the weekend, two weeks after the loosening of restrictions that opened businesses and houses of worship.
-The country now has more than a quarter of the cases on the 54-nation African continent with more than 73,000.
+— Record-high infections were registered in South Africa over the weekend, two weeks after businesses and houses of worship reopened.
+The country now has more than a quarter of the cases on the 54-nation African continent, with over 73,000.

 — Egypt’s health ministry reported 97 deaths Monday, the country’s highest for a single day.
 Egypt, which has resisted a full lockdown, has over 46,000 COVID-19 infections and 1,672 deaths.